dimojenko/CATStutorTools/README.md

 ### Guide
 ---------
-For users who don't care to mess with the Python source code, only the following two files need to be downloaded and saved in the same folder:
+For users who don't care to mess with the Python source code, only the following files need to be downloaded and saved in the same folder:
-  - timesheetGenGUI.exe
+  - timesheetGenGUI.exe OR timesheetGenGUImac
   - timesheetTemplate.docx

 The Timesheet Generator requires a calendar file (.ics) as input.
 With Google Calendar, this can be accessed in the Settings menu